Turkey not backing down in NATO defence plans dispute - source

 The Turkish source said NATO had agreed this year to back the alliance plan for defence of Turkey, including in the event of an attack from the south, where it borders Syria.

-The plan included recognising the YPG as a terrorist threat to Ankara, but Washington later withdrew its support and other countries then opposed it too, the source added
+The plan included recognising the YPG as a terrorist threat to Turkey, but Washington later withdrew its support and other countries then opposed it too, the source added

 "So, we are saying that if ours (defence plan) isn't published, we won't allow the other (plan for the Baltics and Poland to be published) either," the source said.
 "Those who want us to publish the plan for the Baltics must then show the same awareness for ours as well."